-Khieu Samphan, the 1970s regime's head of state, and Nuon Chea, right-hand man to the communist group's late leader, Pol Pot, received life sentences in August after being found guilty of crimes against humanity.
-Some 1.7 million people are estimated to have died from starvation, disease and execution due to the group's extremist policies.
+Some 1.7 million people are estimated to have died from starvation, disease and execution due to the extremist policies of the Khmer Rouge in 1975-79.
+Khieu Samphan, the regime's head of state, and Nuon Chea, right-hand man to the communist group's late leader, Pol Pot, received life sentences last August after being found guilty of crimes against humanity.
+Their trial on additional charges is ongoing.

 Prime Minister Hun Sen said in a speech last week that if the tribunal targeted more defendants, it could incite former Khmer Rouge members to start a civil war.

 The Cambodia Daily reported that Hun Sen, speaking at an event marking the U.N.'s "Responsibility to Protect" anti-genocide initiative, said the court's investigations had "almost gone beyond the limit" and could cause former Khmer Rouge soldiers to return to the jungle to fight.

 "The value of peace and the cost of human lives have to be considered," he was quoted saying.

 Hun Sen has issued such warnings before, even though the Khmer Rouge were already a spent force almost two decades ago and he rules the country with an iron hand.

 Hun Sen himself was a mid-level commander with the Khmer Rouge before defecting while the group was still in power, and several senior members of his Cambodian People's Party share a similar background.
 He helped cement his political control by making alliances with other former Khmer Rouge commanders.